 As soon as LIMP BIZKIT starts I’m off through the crowd towards the stage, jumping as front man Fred Durst tells us to and making new friends I jump along with.
 Guitarist Wes Borland definitely takes the most-memorable-outfit-of-the-festival prize, not even the Pikachus nor the pink bunnies among the crowd look weirder than him.
 It is a fun throwback party, with ‘Rollin’ and ‘My Generation’ in the set list, which also includes a great cover of RAGE AGAINST THE MACHINE’s ‘Killing In The Name’.
 Later it takes me what feels like 30 minutes to communicate with the people around me that I want to please be thrown up to crowd-surf to ‘My Way’ and luckily I finally do it before the moshing starts with ‘Break Stuff’.
 I say goodbye to the coolest guy on earth, Mr. Fred Durst and go to relax a little and get a beer, in preparation for KORN, whose set list is rumored to consist mainly of their by now 20-year-old debut album.

 It’s past eleven when KORN hit the stage, but I’m not going far into the crowd this time (that last beer was strong!).
 Luckily, from the comfort of the bar I can still rock to ‘Blind’ and by the end to ‘Falling Away From Me’ and ‘Freak On A Leash’.
-In-between I honestly got a bit bored, would have loved to see they play more than their debut album, but, hell, the celebration is well deserved.
+In-between I honestly got a bit bored, would have loved to see them play more than their debut album, but hey, the celebration is well deserved.

 The fact that NIGHTWISH is ending the festival makes this experience all the more amazing.
 And the set list couldn’t be better!
 It includes singles from the new album and all time favorites like ‘Shudder Before The Beautiful’ and ‘My Walden’; ‘She Is My Sin’ and ‘Stargazers’.
 My new friend, whose name I sadly never get to know, and I push through until we are 20 meters from the stage and sing along – no, scream along to (almost) every word.
 Floor Jansen’s performance is flawless and the whole band seems to legitimately have a good time at midnight on this summer solstice night.
 ‘The Last Ride Of The Day’ is my cue to start the long walk to the tent and get some sleep to start the much longer way home tomorrow.